eyendamuri/spotifydisplay/README.md

 A compact physical display that shows the currently playing song from Spotify in real-time.
 This project connects to the Spotify API to pull live track data and render it on a small external screen.

 > **Note:** This project is part of the Stasis Spotify Display starter project.
-It is currently in the prototype phase.
+It is currently in the prototype phase, source: https://stasis.hackclub.com/starter-projects/spotify-display

 ---